stephanenicolas/robospice/README.md

 * is **open source** ;)
 * and **tested**

-RoboSpice is [under Continuous Integration on a CloudBees server](https://robospice.ci.cloudbees.com/job/Build%20RoboSpice/).
-Thanks to CloudBees.
+RoboSpice is under Continuous Integration [on a CloudBees server](https://robospice.ci.cloudbees.com/job/Build%20RoboSpice/) and [on a Travis server](https://travis-ci.org/octo-online/robospice/builds) Thanks to CloudBees and Travis.

 RoboSpice is [under Quality control on Sonar's Nemo instance](http://nemo.sonarsource.org/dashboard/index/504442).
 Thanks to Sonar Source.